 Founder & President

+A longtime resident of Philadelphia, Abdoul Wane was one of the first Africans in the city.
+He has been a community leader, helping mostly West Philadelphian African immigrants with interpretation, filing documents related to immigration, hospitals, and driver's licenses, among others.
+Wane is fluent in Pulaar, Wolof, French, and English.
 He also worked in New Jersey for Urban School Services Corps as a community resource developer.
-There, Wane implemented and managed after school programs for John G. Whittier Elementary School, organized mentoring programs that included both academic and activities for students, and provided counseling for parents and students on life skills.
+There, Wane implemented and managed after school programs for John G. Whittier Elementary School, organized mentoring programs that included both academics and activities for students, and provided counseling for parents and students on life skills.
 Serving for African Community Learning Program has been a natural fit for Wane, given his extensive experience supporting African immigrant communities.
-Wane holds bachelor degrees in sociology and in philosophy from the University of Paris VIII in France.
+Wane holds a bachelors degree in sociology and philosophy from the University of Paris VIII in France.

 Co-Founder & Vice President